oriides/ubuntu-setup/Readme.md

 The remaining scripts can be run in parallel.

 *NOTE: `flatpaks.sh` runs 2 apt commands and requires apt package lock.
 Consequently `flatpaks.sh` should be started before `apts.sh` if you don't want to wait for `apts.sh` to finish first*

+*NOTE: `config.sh` requires GitHub access through git by means of a functioning ssh key*